The Principle Approach®(1) to Writing is Above Average

 “Book reports, reports from the encyclopedia on specific subjects (i.e. kangaroo), and summaries of books are not writing; they are copying and restating another’s opinion.
 They do not teach reasoning or encourage one’s own opinion.”4

 For the most part, I’m in agreement with his statement above.
-However, in our homeschool we have applied the Principle Approach to writing in our student’s book reports.
+However, in our homeschool we have applied the Biblical Classical way to writing in our student’s book reports.
 This is especially something that may be done with biographies or autobiographies.
 But, it may also be accomplished with historical fiction books that are to a degree also an auto-biography (i.e. Little House in the Big Woods by Laura Ingalls Wilder).
 There is an example of this with a book report one of our daughter’s wrote about in the article, Notebooks vs. Workbooks: Which One Unlocks Biblical Scholarship?

 2. Judah Bible Curriculum, ©2010 by Bill Burtness, p.
 7